 When I set it the action on this guitar the last time before shipping, it was very low however the vibration and bumping of travel plus the tension of string pulling can cause the very slow release of the screw threads, screw slippage and thus higher action.This is all very imperceptible at first but will accelerate over time and causes lots of playing problems.

 string pulling can cause the very slow release of the screw threads

-I sent the fully assembled guitar back to a customer, including a roasted maple guitar neck, he asked me to add to a body.
+I sent the fully assembled guitar back to a customer, including a roasted maple neck, he asked me to add to a body.
 When he got it back he told me it was difficult to play.
 The whole “difficult to play” problem was very puzzling for me.
 It went out playing great.
 Since he didn’t change anything I needed to look further into what could have happened.
 He sent it back and I went to work.
 I took the whole guitar apart and studied every piece to try and track down what happened.
 Then, I remembered, the nature of “Roasted Maple” is to be very brittle.

 loss of moisture which causes even more brittleness